 Black and green on the table with shortbread, our crowd has been quiet all day in keeping with the steady rainfall, beginning to dissapate as evening closes in.
 When I went in earlier for more coffee, the kids were dead away in front of the fireplace.
 This time they’re in a circle talking.

 Zak hears me, “Chef, McKenzie thinks the Absolute is gravity.”

 I join the circle, despite my advanced thirty two years I can still sit cross-legged, “What does that mean?”

 “The Absolute is described by the enlightened as everywhere, doing nothing itself but enabling everything that happens to…well, happen.
-She said that gravitation waves have been measured and they were around even before the big bang, before the thing that enabled the creation of…things, stars, planets, moons, humans, even Mickey, although I don’t know why she’s essential.”
+She said that gravitation waves have been measured and they were around even before the big bang, before things, stars, planets, moons, humans, even Mickey, although I don’t know why she’s essential.”

 Mickey clocks him with a pillow.

 “Hey, no fair, I’m blind.”

 Mickey, “Baloney, you heard the pillow coming, don’t dance for sympathy here blind boy.”